Volume Dependence of N-Body Bound States: Numerical Tests

 \section{Numerical Tests}

 We now test our results with numerical calculations.
 The program used to calculate the results presented in this section has been set up to handle an arbitrary number of particles and spatial dimensions, limited only by available computational resources.
 This is achieved through a generator code (written in Haskell) that automatically creates scripts (to be run with GNU Octave or compatible software) for each desired case.
-This Haskell code is provided as further supplemental material.
+This Haskell code is provided as supplementary material together with this letter (see appendix for details).

-We consider equal-mass particles interacting via local Gaussian well potentials\footnote{While these potentials do not have a strictly finite range, their fall-off at large distances is much faster than any expected volume dependence, such that our relations hold up to negligibly small corrections.
-The use of Gaussian wells instead of, \eg, strictly finite-range step potentials has the advantage of avoiding large discretization artifacts.} in $d=1,2,3$ dimensions.
+We consider equal-mass particles interacting via attractive local Gaussian potentials\footnote{While these potentials do not have a strictly finite range, their fall-off at large distances is much faster than any expected volume dependence, such that our relations hold up to negligibly small corrections.
+The use of Gaussian potentials instead of, \eg, strictly finite-range step potentials has the advantage of avoiding large discretization artifacts.} in $d=1,2,3$ dimensions.
 For the derivatives appearing in the kinetic energy, we write the finite difference up to $k$-th order accuracy, where $k=2,4,\cdots$.

 Expanding the Bessel function in Eq.~\eqref{eq:L_dependence}, we find that the leading finite-volume correction has the asymptotic form

 This form can be easily identified by plotting the logarithm of $\Delta B_N(L)$ times $L^{(d-1)/2}$ as a function of $L$, and linear fits can be used to extract the slopes to be compared to the expected $\kappa_{A|N{-}A}$.